First-Time Credit Card

 There’s no cut-and-dried way to know exactly when you should apply for your first credit card.
 However, they say “forewarned is forearmed.”
 In other words, having the information you need, even before you need it, can help make this important decision easier when the time comes.
 This guide to getting your first credit card will walk you through some simple ways to determine if you’re ready for this big financial step:

-1. Are you the minimum age?
+1. Are You the Minimum Age?

 It’s important to consider your overall financial picture as you get used to using a starter credit card.
 As a new credit card user, you’ll be learning good habits, like keeping your spending in check and paying off your balances on time, and ideally, in full, every month.
 If you’re already strategic about how you handle your money and carefully make decisions about purchases—especially big, expensive ones—then that responsibility will likely carry over into how you manage your credit cards, keeping you on track when it comes to reigning in overspending and building your credit.
-Plus, knowing how to use credit responsibly will give you an edge if you choose to use your starter credit card as a cushion, say for extra cash, or to access funds quickly in case of a financial emergency.
+Plus, knowing how to use credit responsibly will give you an edge if you choose to use your starter credit card as a cushion, say for an unexpected purchase, or to access funds quickly in case of a financial emergency.

 3. Do you understand the basics of credit cards?